 This course surveys the history of Western clothing and fashion from the ancient world to the present day.
 Work will include papers, oral presentations, lectures, and discussion.
-Prerequisite: sophomore standing or DRAM 111.
+Prerequisite: DRAM 111 or sophomore standing.
 This course will generally be offered every year.

 This course presents an introduction to the costume designer's creative process.
 Through a series of projects, students will explore the relation of the costume to the character, the plot, the work of the director, the actor, and the other designers.
 Projects involve drawing, painting, collage, writing, and research.
 Prerequisite: DRAM 111.
 This course will generally be offered every year.

 This course examines the work of the director through the analysis of plays and the exploration of the visual means of realizing that analysis on stage.
 Work includes exercises, written assignments, readings, discussion, and lectures.
-Students will direct scenes and a short play.
+Students will act both as performer and director in exercises and scenes throughout the semester.
 Prerequisite: DRAM 111.
-This course will generally be offered every other year.
+This course will generally be offered every year.